Terence MacSwiney: Legacy

 A collection of his political writings, entitled Principles of Freedom, was published posthumously in 1921.
 It was based upon articles MacSwiney contributed to Irish Freedom during 1911–1912.
 His collected works, prose, plays and poetry, The Art and Ideology of Terence MacSwiney: Caught in the Living Flame, were published in 2023.

 MacSwiney's life and work had a particular impact in India.
 Jawaharlal Nehru took inspiration from MacSwiney's example and writings, and Mahatma Gandhi counted him among his influences.
 Principles of Freedom was translated into various Indian languages including Telugu.
 The Indian revolutionary Bhagat Singh was an admirer of MacSwiney and wrote about him in his memoirs.
-When Singh's father petitioned the British Government in India to pardon his son, Bhagat Singh quoted Terence MacSwiney and said "I am confident that my death will do more to smash the British Empire than my release" and told his father to withdraw the petition.
-He was executed on 23 March 1931 with two other men for killing a British officer.
+When Singh's father petitioned the British colonial authorities to pardon his son, Bhagat Singh quoted Terence MacSwiney and said "I am confident that my death will do more to smash the British Empire than my release" and told his father to withdraw the petition.
+He was executed on 23 March 1931 with two other men after being convicted of a murdering a British police officer.

 Other figures beyond India who counted MacSwiney as an influence include Ho Chi Minh, who was working in London at the time of MacSwiney's death and said of him, "A nation that has such citizens will never surrender".
 On 1 November 1920, the Catalan organization CADCI held a demonstration in Barcelona, where the poet and politician Ventura Gassol delivered an original poem extolling MacSwiney.
+Chinese poet Guo Moruo wrote a poem about MacSwiney.

 In Ireland MacSwiney's sister Mary MacSwiney took on his seat in the Dáil and spoke against the Anglo-Irish Treaty in January 1922.
 His brother Seán MacSwiney was also elected in the 1921 elections for another Cork constituency.
 He also opposed the Treaty.

-MacSwiney's hunger strike set an example for future hunger strikers with nationwide strikes taking place in 1923.
+MacSwiney's hunger strike set an example for future hunger strikers with nationwide strikes taking place during the 1923 Irish Hunger Strikes.

 In 1945 his only child, Máire MacSwiney, married Ruairí Brugha, son of the nationalist Teachta Dála Cathal Brugha.
 Ruairí later became a TD, Member of the European Parliament, and Senator.
 Máire MacSwiney is the author of a memoir History's Daughter: A Memoir from the Only Child of Terence MacSwiney (2006).
 She died in May 2012.

-A collection of artifacts relating to MacSwiney's life is held at Cork Public Museum.
+A collection of artefacts relating to MacSwiney's life is held at Cork Public Museum.
 His portrait, and a painting of his funeral mass, by Sir John Lavery, are exhibited in Cork's Crawford Art Gallery.

-There is also a secondary school named after him in the north side of Cork City, with a room dedicated to his memory.
+There is also a secondary school named after him on the north side of Cork City, with a room dedicated to his memory.

 On 28 October 2012, there was a friendship tree planting in memory of MacSwiney in Southwark.
 The Paris-based Irish-American composer Swan Hennessy (1866–1929) dedicated his String Quartet No. 2, Op.
 49 (1920) to the memory of MacSwiney ("à la Mémoire de Terence McSwiney, Lord Mayor de Cork").
-It was first performed in Paris, 25 January 1922, by an Irish quartet led by Arthur Darley.
+It was first performed in Paris, on 25 January 1922, by an Irish quartet led by Arthur Darley.